Nets-eCom/shopware6-easy-checkout/docs/README.md

 1. Navigate to `Admin > Orders > Overview`.
 2. Press on an order line to access order details.
-3. Go the `Details` section, with new Nexi order management component.
+3. Go to the `Details` section, with the new Nexi order management component.

 ![Nexi Order details](./images/order-details.png)

-Now all the actions (Charge, Refund, Cancel) can be done via new modal component.
+Now all the actions (Charge, Refund, Cancel) can be done via the new modal component.

 ![Charge modal](./images/charge-modal.png)

-Clicking on `Max. amount` will automatically pass maximum value to the amount field.
+Clicking on `Max. amount` will automatically pass the maximum value to the amount field.

 ### Partials Charge & Refund

 The biggest change from the currently used component is that partial charge and refund will be able to be made by selecting the item from the order list rather than manually typing out the value into the field.
-List can be accessed by checkbox field.
+The list can be accessed by the checkbox field.

 ![Partials modal](./images/nexi-partials.png)